roscoelai/dasr2020capstone/README.md

     - Specifically, does higher humidity, precipitation, or temperature increase the number of dengue cases?
   - Can atmospheric variables predict the number of dengue cases?
   - Does the number of dengue cases increase with the number of COVID-19 cases?
-  - Explain the different number of cases in different regions of Singapore
+  - Explain the different number of cases in different regions of Singapore.

 ### Data
 - Weather data